What are pituitary tumors?

 What are the symptoms of pituitary tumors?

-Symptoms depend on the type of tumor and the affected area of the pituitary gland.
+Symptoms depend on the type of tumor and the area of the pituitary gland that is affected.

 These tumors can lead to symptoms caused by too much or too little of the pituitary

 The symptoms may also look like other health problems.
 Always see your healthcare